Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 in this document.

-All ruleId can use arbitrary values inside the FPort range allowed by LoRaWAN specification and MUST be shared by the end-device and SCHC gateway prior to the communication with the selected rule.
+All ruleId can use arbitrary values inside the FPort range allowed by LoRaWAN specification and MUST be shared by the device and SCHC gateway prior to the communication with the selected rule.
 The uplink and downlink fragmentation FPorts MUST be different.